-Make fast-paced production and high quality conferencing a snap with this 12 line on air phone system.
-SERIES 2101 The world's only talkshow system especially designed to meet the challenges of integrating large connected broadcast plants.
-The world's only talkshow system especially
+TWOx12 Make fast-paced production and high quality conferencing a snap with this 12 line on-air phone system SERIES 2101 The world's only talkshow system especially designed to meet the challenges of integrating large connected broadcast plants.

 Our most flexible standalone talkshow system...ever.
-This self-contained 12 line system includes 4 hybrids and is offered with Livewire Audioover-IP and either analog or AES inputs/outputs, Call for availability
+This self-contained 12 line system includes 4 hybrids and is offered with Livewire Audic-over-IP and either analog or AES inputs/outputs.
+Call for availability.

 CONTROL AS YOU LIKE IT

 DESKTOP DIRECTOR

-Sophisticated, yet easy to use, control stations that make fast paced production a snap.
+Sophisticated, yet easy-to-use, control stations that make fastpaced production a snap.